 These measures help to reduce and slow down the rest of your non-transplanted hair from falling out.

 How much does a FUE hair transplant in Singapore cost?

 The average hair transplant cost in Singapore can range from $6,000 - $10,000.

 The final cost is highly dependent on your hair loss condition.
-To get a more tailored estimate according to your particular hair loss condition, you can directly send an enquiry to a few doctors here.
+To get a more tailored estimate for a Follicular Unit Extraction (FUE) transplant according to your particular hair loss condition, you can directly send an enquiry to a few doctors here.

 The price varies according to: